mediolanum1/financial_forecasting/README.md

 ## Implementation of naive LSTM

 We use the same Neural Network as for the one using sentiment analysis but we change the input.
 We give the LSTM the close prices of the last 60 days and the output of the LSTM will be the closing price of the next day.
+This model has been trained on many different companies (not just apple) as this helped with overfitting which was an issue in the earlier models.
+The advantage of using a simpler model is that it can predict the price over many days as opposed to a single day.

 ## Comparing the 2 models